 Upon opening, the smell is banana, sugar, and alcohol.
 I taste a slight sweetness, hint of char, alcohol, and that banana flavor.
 I can almost drink it chilled or over ice in small quantities, which for me, is saying something.

 Update: I’m sipping it in small quantities!
 It is less harsh than the Appleton Signature Blend.
-I get an almost caramel sweetness, and a hint of banana.
+I get an almost caramel sweetness, a hint of banana, and sometimes a taste of coconut.

 It makes a good Rum and Coke, but I’m curious how it will be in other cocktails.